Jasmine Daya is the Managing Principal of Jasmine Daya & Co.

 Jasmine has enjoyed being a speaker at conferences held by the Ontario Trial Lawyers Association, on Career Day at the Bishop Strachan School and at various events held by the Faculty of Law at Queen’s University.
 She has served as a judge on Law Day for the OBA/OJEN high school mock trials and as a judge for the Fulford Debate for high school students.
 Jasmine derives great pleasure from inspiring young minds to aim high, set goals, work hard and achieve them.

-She has published articles titled “The Initial Client Interview”, “The MVAC Fund – The Procedure for Successful Recovery”, “The Top 5 Accident Benefit Cases”, “To curb gun violence in Toronto, we need to stop flow of illegal weapons” , “Lawyers need balance as well as good business skills” , “Cannabis legalization: Avoiding the personal injury potholes” and “Donald Trump is teaching our kids to be cyberbullies.”
+She has published articles titled “The Initial Client Interview”, “The MVAC Fund – The Procedure for Successful Recovery”, “The Top 5 Accident Benefit Cases”, “To curb gun violence in Toronto, we need to stop flow of illegal weapons” , “Lawyers need balance as well as good business skills” , “Cannabis legalization: Avoiding the personal injury potholes” , “Donald Trump is teaching our kids to be cyberbullies” and Class action lawsuit raises questions for Ford, insurance regulator.”
 Jasmine contributed to the OTLA Women’s Trial Lawyers Caucus Newsletter with her article titled “Work Life Balance”.

 Jasmine has also presented webinars for the Ontario Trial Lawyers Association.
 In “Personal Injury is more than Motor Vehicle Accidents” she discussed the civil law as it relates to cyberbullying and club/bar assaults.
 In “Equality, Diversity and Inclusion” she discussed the Law Society’s new continuing professional development requirement of all licensees in Ontario.